Steaming cup of tea on a wooden surface in morning light

 Why Understanding Hasn't Changed How You Feel

-The patterns that taught you to shut down were encoded early, stored in the body rather than in words.
-They're stored in your body: the heaviness in your limbs, the dullness in your chest, the effort it takes to begin even small tasks.
+That's not a failure of understanding.
+It's a sign that what you're carrying was encoded early, stored in the body rather than in words: the heaviness in your limbs, the dullness in your chest, the effort it takes to begin even small tasks.
+Somatic therapy works directly with what's held there, not to replace understanding but to reach what understanding alone can't shift.

 What Changes